mjenior/mjenior.github.io/_posts/2016-1-1-seqstats.md

 Pretty straight forward, but I haven't found any others like it that give all of these stats together.
 It makes read QC and evaluating assemblies a lot more convenient.
 So if you like it, give it a try!
+I've also made a Github repo for the scripts I use in this blog and linked it on the resources page.